moTTong-Sof/Benthle/README.md

     - map_size : size of the map we want to display in percentage Return :
     - map_boundaries : a dict with min/max latitudes and longitudes
-- `generate_url_and_colorscale()` prints a url for the map as a .png (with legend and axis) for checking purposes and a .png url that isolate the colorscale
+- `generate_url_and_colorscale()` generates a url for the map as a .png (with legend and axis) for checking purposes and a .png url that isolate the colorscale by sending a query to @erddap EMODnet
     Arguments :
     - map_boundaries : a dict with min/max latitudes and longitudes of our map
     Return :